What is ColdCard?

 Is the ColdCard different than the OpenDime?

 Yes.
 While both devices are made by CoinKite, the OpenDime is a kind of Bitcoin piggy bank where funds should only be spent from the device one time.
 The ColdCard is meant to be used as many times as you want.
 You can spend and receive forever on it.

-The Coldcard is a cryptocurrency hardware wallet that’s really designed with one person in mind:
+The Coldcard is a cryptocurrency hardware wallet that’s designed with one person in mind:

-Whether that’s a Wall Street trader who wants to secure his personal investment, or a family that wants to keep their life savings safe, the Coldcard is designed to be the most secure cryptocurrency hardware wallet in the world.
+Whether that’s a Wall Street trader who wants to secure his investment or a family that wants to keep their life savings safe, the Coldcard is designed to be the most secure cryptocurrency hardware wallet in the world.